DrenMaisey/WorkaroundNote/Samsung Galaxy Tab 10.1 with Android 6.md

 ## Only for 3G version
 ## Only with windows computer

-Post on XDA of the reference: [XDA](https://forum.xda-developers.com/galaxy-tab-10-1/development/rom-android-6-0-marshmallow-t3266663)
+Post on XDA for reference: [XDA](https://forum.xda-developers.com/galaxy-tab-10-1/development/rom-android-6-0-marshmallow-t3266663)

 Donwnload package from this [link](https://drive.google.com/open?id=1nzsKDLaT2Wz8zcvzI_xVeTJs5_qu0jsa)